The Best Place to Swim with Whales in Tonga(c) Tonga Ministry of Tourism

 • There is only a handful of whale tours, often resulting in a better whale-to-boat ratio

-• The island itself is attractive with plenty to do in terms of hiking, 4WD tours, scuba diving, etc.
+• The island itself is an attractive destination with plenty to do in terms of hiking, 4WD tours, cultural activities, etc.

 The Cons of Swimming with Whales in ‘Eua

-• The water conditions are some of the roughest for whale swimming.
+• The water conditions are sometimes some of the roughest for whale swimming

 Learn more about ‘Eua in The Complete Guide to ‘Eua.
 Plus, check out the whale tours in The Best Whale Tours in ‘Eua.